Last Chance Grade Frequently Asked Questions (FAQs)

 In alignment with the long-held plan for this section of US 101, Caltrans is proposing to maintain a two-lane facility to minimize impacts through sensitive environmental resources, such as wetlands and old growth redwood forest.
 A four-lane facility would require a much larger footprint and greatly expand the impacts on these sensitive resources, making it even more challenging and costly to mitigate impacts.
 While the potential for a 4-lane facility was previously studied, a 2-lane facility is the current preferred transportation concept.
 A 4-lane facility would not qualify for a major funding source as the Federal Highways Administration Emergency Relief program has a “replace-in-kind” requirement.

 Caltrans is planning to include bicycle access with full 8-foot shoulders for the majority of the alignment.
-If the Alternative F is selected, the tunnel would have shoulders wide enough to accommodate pedestrians and bicyclists.
-The project team is also considering providing additional bicycle and pedestrian access in addition to the tunnel.
+If Alternative F is selected, the tunnel would have a separated area wide enough to accommodate pedestrians and bicyclists.

 Safety and Other Concerns